openhive-network/devportal/_tutorials-javascript/submit_comment_reply.md

 ---
 title: 'JS: Submit Comment Reply'
 position: 11
-description: "_By the end of this tutorial you should know how to post a simple comment to Steem._"
+description: "_By the end of this tutorial you should know how to post a simple comment to Hive._"
 layout: full
 canonical_url: submit_comment_reply.html
 ---